-Our AMID Stapler® is designed for use in open surgical repair of both inguinal (groin) and ventral (abdominal) hernias and for the approximation of tissue, including skin.
-We received Special 510K clearance for the AMID Stapler® in February 2012.
+Our AMID HFD is designed for use in open surgical repair of both inguinal (groin) and ventral (abdominal) hernias and for the approximation of tissue, including skin.
 Hernias impact approximately 1% of the world's population, and roughly 800,000 inguinal hernias are repaired annually in the United States.
-Greater than 60% of the inguinal hernia repairs performed in developed countries are performed using the Lichtenstein technique popularized by Dr. Amid.
+Greater than 60% of the inguinal hernia repairs performed in developed countries are performed using the Lichtenstein technique popularized by Dr. Parviz Amid.
 During the repair, mesh is affixed to tissues to prevent hernia recurrence.
 Hernias are also repaired through open incision without affixing mesh, and laparoscopically with mesh reinforcement.